|

 active promotion and place management activities.
 We will also engage

-take us closer to our vision of making Marina Bay a choice destination for
+will take us closer to our vision of making Marina Bay a choice

-all, one that promises Singaporeans and visitors alike a brand-new,
+destination for all, one that promises Singaporeans and visitors alike a

-Authority, while Benjamin Ng is Place Manager, Marina Bay Development
+Redevelopment Authority, while Benjamin Ng is Place Manager, Marina Bay

 The Urban